 AND your child must do at least two of the following:

-There aren’t any lab tests or specific markers for autism.
+No, not in the way you might think of a medical test.
+There aren’t any lab tests or markers in blood or pee for autism.
 Providers may do genetic testing to check for gene variations associated with autism.
-But this isn’t a diagnostic test for autism — instead, the genetic tests may help narrow down the cause of your child’s brain differences.
-Knowing this information can help providers tailor support to your child’s needs.
+But genetic testing doesn’t diagnose autism.
+Instead, it may help narrow down the cause of your child’s brain differences.

 When seeking a diagnosis, it helps to see a developmental pediatrician, who’s trained to recognize autism.
-They can administer a standardized assessment like the Autism Diagnostic Observation Schedule (ADOS), which may help clarify the diagnosis of ASD.
+They can do a standardized assessment, like the Autism Diagnostic Observation Schedule (ADOS).
+The ADOS is a set of questions that helps providers identify autism characteristics when observing or interacting with your child.
+The ADOS and similar tools are designed for providers to use in a clinical setting.

 Some autistic kids have other conditions that need support or treatment.
-Conditions that may co-occur with autism include:
+There’s a wide range of conditions that may co-occur with autism, including attention-deficit/hyperactivity disorder (ADHD), anxiety disorders, digestive issues, intellectual disabilities and obsessive-compulsive disorder (OCD).

-Providers manage or treat these conditions with things like:
+Providers manage or treat these conditions with things like cognitive behavioral therapy, medications and referrals for educational support.

 Learn more about the Health Library and our editorial process.